jasonroy0/BNP-short-course/README.md

 This repository contains much of the code behind the figures and demos covered in the short course.

 ## Contents
+This repository contains R code covering the following topics:
 1. Dirichlet Process Mixtures
 2. Gaussian Processes